Sally L. Hudson

-Sally Lindquist Hudson is an economist and state legislator in Virginia.
-Elected in 2019, she is the first woman to represent the 57th district in the Virginia House of Delegates.
-She is a member of the Democratic Party.
-The district includes all of the city of Charlottesville and portions of nearby Albemarle County.
+Sally Lindquist Hudson is an American economist and politician.
+She was the first woman elected to represent the 57th district in the Virginia House of Delegates, serving from 2020 to 2024 as a member of the Democratic Party.
+The district included all of the city of Charlottesville and portions of nearby Albemarle County.

 Early life

 Hudson grew up in Lincoln, Nebraska.
 She studied economics and math at Stanford University, and received her PhD in economics from MIT.

 Career

 After earning her Ph.D., Hudson joined the faculty at the Batten School of the University of Virginia as an Assistant Professor of Public Policy, Education, and Economics.
 Her research focuses on public sector labor economics and higher education finance.

 Political career

 2019

 In the 2019 Virginia House of Delegates election, Hudson challenged incumbent Democrat David Toscano, the former house minority leader.
 However, Toscano announced his retirement and did not run for reelection.
 Instead, Hudson faced architect Kathleen Galvin in the primaries.
 Hudson won with 65.5% of the vote.

 Hudson ran unopposed in the general election, and won with 96.1% of the vote.

 As a freshman legislator in 2020, Hudson successfully carried legislation to authorize the use of ranked-choice voting in Virginia's local elections.